ceph/ceph/doc/rbd/rbd-encryption.rst

 `passphrase-file`.

 .. note::
-   If the content of `passphrase-file` ends with a newline character, it will be stripped off.
+   In older versions, if the content of `passphrase-file` ended with a newline character, it was stripped off.

 By default, AES-256 in xts-plain64 mode (which is the current recommended mode, and the usual default for other tools) will be used.
 The format operation